derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ![TOML saving and loading gif](https://raw.githubusercontent.com/derrian-distro/LoRA_Easy_Training_Scripts/main/images_gifs/toml_loading_and_saving.gif)
 NOTE: This change is entirely different from the old system, so unfortunately the JSON files of the old scripts are no longer valid.

+I have added a custom scheduler, CosineAnnealingWarmupRestarts.
+This scheduler allows restarts which restart with a decay, so that each restart has a bit less lr than the last, A few things to note about it though, warmup steps are not all applied at the beginning, but rather per epoch, I have set it up so that the warmup steps get divided evenly among them, decay is settable, and it uniquely has a minimum lr, which is set to 0 instead if the lr provided is smaller.

 The Queue System is intuitive and easy to use, allowing you to save a config into a little button on the bottom left then allowing you to pull it back up for editing if you need to.
 Additionally you can use the arrow keys to change the positions of the queue items.
 A cool thing about this is that you can still edit args and even add or remove queue items while something else is training.
 ![queue manipulation gif](https://raw.githubusercontent.com/derrian-distro/LoRA_Easy_Training_Scripts/main/images_gifs/queue_manipulation.gif)